BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Quantum deformations from 3d BMS algebra

-where $[[ , ]]$ denotes the Schouten bracket and $\Omega$ is an ad-invariant element.
+where $[[ , ]]$ denotes a Schouten bracket, and $\Omega$ is an ad-invariant element.
 Such deformations are called coboundary; if the rhs is zero then they are triangular.
 In such a case we call the corresponding bialgebra structure coboundary triangular.
-Triangular deformations are derivable by a twisting procedure as described e.g. in \cite{Aschieri:2017ost,BP2,Borowiec:2018rbr} and references therein.
+All triangular deformations are derivable by a twisting procedure (like eq.\eqref{tw}) as described e.g. in \cite{Aschieri:2017ost,BP2,Borowiec:2018rbr} and references therein.

-The physically important example of a Hopf algebra that we will use as a starting point here is the $\kappa$-Poincar\'e Hopf algebra, which exists in three different versions characterized by the fixed vector $\tau$.
-This vector is spacelike, timelike or lightlike, and its role can be seen most easily by considering three dual algebras, the $\kappa$-Minkowski algebra
+The physically important example of Hopf algebra that we will use as a starting point here is $\kappa$-Poincar\'e Hopf algebra, which exists in three different versions characterized by the fixed vector $\tau$.
+This vector is spacelike, timelike or lightlike, and its role can be seen most easily by considering the three dual algebras\footnote{We will see in the next section how the algebra of the duals is related to the coproduct of the Hopf algebra.}, the $\kappa$-Minkowski algebra

-Furthermore, it is known that out of these three different $\kappa$-Poincar\'e versions, only the lightlike one is triangular.
+Furthermore it is known that out of these three different $\kappa$-Poincar\'e versions, only the lightlike one is coboundary triangular and can thus be constructed by a twist.